China to probe newspaper in defamation case

-BEIJING (Reuters) - China’s press regulator will investigate and overhaul the management of a newspaper, one of whose reporters has been arrested after repeatedly criticizing a major state-owned construction equipment maker, state media said on Thursday.
+BEIJING, Oct 31 (Reuters) - China’s press regulator will investigate and overhaul the management of a newspaper, one of whose reporters has been arrested after repeatedly criticising a major state-owned construction equipment maker, state media said on Thursday.

 Chen Yongzhou, a reporter for New Express tabloid, confessed on state television on Saturday to accepting bribes for fabricating more than a dozen stories that claimed Changsha-based Zoomlion Heavy Industry Science and Technology Co.
 Ltd. engaged in sales fraud, exaggerated its profits and used black public relations tactics, accusations strongly denied by the company.